kangluoyao/RPI_Project/README.md

 # RPI_Project

-This is the code for the Biological Image Analysis project.
+This is the code base for the Biological Image Analysis project.

 # Anaconda Environment Setup